 These delicious salted chocolate-covered cashews are a treat!
 Simple and fast to prepare, they’re an excellent homemade alternative to any store-bought chocolate-covered nuts.

 Of course, we’re using cashews!
 This is because a cashew is a sweeter, softer nut.
-You can substitute cashews for any nut that you prefer - you can’t really go wrong with nuts and chocolate!
+You can substitute cashews for any nut you prefer - you can’t go wrong with nuts and chocolate!

 Quick and easy

 This recipe for salted chocolate-covered cashews is so easy to make; we start by melting 7 oz. of dark chocolate in a bain-marie.
 Once it’s completely melted, we remove it from the heat and stir in 5 oz. of cashews, ensuring they are fully coated with the chocolate.
 Once completely covered in chocolate, we prepare a tray lined with baking paper and spoon out the chocolate-covered cashews, spacing them on the baking tray.
 As we let them cool, we add a pinch of sea salt over the clusters before they harden.
 It’s that simple - it takes maybe 10 minutes to prepare…the most challenging part is waiting for them to cool!